| White-fronted Beeeater with tasty snack (Simon du Plessis) Water Breeding This is where the

 crushed mealies with other type of seeds providing a nice variety.
 Finches and

-other smaller seed-eating birds will like seeds harvested from grasses.
+other smaller seed-eating birds will like seeds harvested from grasses. * Bone-meal - this is a

 great favourite for meat eating birds.
 Most butcheries will gladly sell you